eleanor-mcgwn/CustomAvatarGenerator/README.md

 - Supports multiple layers, allowing for complex and varied avatar designs.
 - Outputs the final avatar as a PNG image file.

-## Contribution
-Contributions are welcome!
-If you have suggestions for improvements or features, please feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for more details.

-## Acknowledgements
-This project uses the Pillow library for image processing.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system:
 - Python 3.x